Valery Zorkin: Biography

 Zorkin was born on February 18, 1943, in the village of Konstantinovka, in the Oktyabrsky District of the Primorsky Krai (Maritime Province).
 In 1964, he graduated with a law degree from the Moscow State University Faculty of Law, where he worked as a lecturer until the late 1980s.
 During this time, he also taught at the Higher Correspondence School of Law of the Ministry of Internal Affairs and became a professor.
 Zorkin was recognized as a leading expert on the legal teachings of Boris Chicherin and led a group of experts under the Soviet Constitutional Commission to further the case for Russia to become a presidential republic during the last years of the Soviet Union.
-After the August coup, Zorkin left the CPSU.
+After the August coup, Zorkin left the Communist Party of the Soviet Union.

 In October 1991, Zorkin became a judge of the Constitutional Court of Russia.
-On November 1, he was elected the first (and only) President of the Court with unlimited tenure, and during the Russian constitutional crisis of 1992-1993, he and the Constitutional Court clashed with President Boris Yeltsin over a number of issues.
+On November 1, he was elected the first (and only) President of the Court with unlimited tenure, and during the Russian constitutional crisis of 1992–1993, he and the Constitutional Court clashed with President Boris Yeltsin over a number of issues.
 This included his decision to ban the Communist Party and, later, the National Salvation Front.
 On November 30, 1992, Zorkin's court overturned Yeltsin's decision to dissolve the local branches of the Communist Party, agreeing with Yeltsin that it was legal to dissolve the ruling bodies of a political party.

 In September 1993, Zorkin became involved in a bitter dispute about the legality of President Yeltsin's decision to dissolve the Supreme Soviet of Russia, a decision that went against the outdated Constitution of the RSFSR.
 He is often credited for standing behind the September 22, 1993 ruling by the court, which declared Yeltsin's decision unconstitutional.
 Although the ruling (with 9 judges supporting it and 4 against it) agreed with the Constitution, Yeltsin suspended the work of the Court and forced Zorkin to resign as President of the Court on October 6, 1993.
 However, he retained his position as a judge of the court.